angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 Doomsday pilots.
 Both Thought Scour and Predict can target any player and so either can mess up your piles at instant speed, milling a key piece in response to a cantrip or potentially forcing you to unknowingly *deck* yourself by making your Ideas Unbound suddenly lethal through decking.
-You can try to take similar considerations to when facing Grindstone in either baiting the known spell or taking a bit more time to play around it.
+With Ipnu Rivulet being particularly brutal, you can try to take similar considerations when facing Grindstone in either baiting the known activation or taking a bit more time to play around it.

 ### Dack Fayden / Jace, the Mind Sculptor / Portent